cs3157-borowski/guides/git.md

 ## Adding a directory into your repository

-After the lab deadline, I will publish the solution by adding a "solution" subdirectory to my repository.
+After the homework deadline, we will publish the solution by adding a subdirectory to the solution repository.
 Let’s simulate that process.
 Go into the original test1 directory, and make the solution subdirectory and create two files in it: